-41 U.S.C.
-601-613
+31 U.S.C.
+9701 Fees and Charges for Government Services and Things of Value.
+It establishes authority for Federal agencies to collect fees for services provided by the and other relevant facts.

-Fees and Charges for Government Services and Things of Value.
-It establishes authority for Federal agencies to collect fees for services provided by the Government.
+Government.
 Those fees must be fair and based on the costs to the Government; the value of the services or thing to the recipient; public policy or interest served;